pcutter1/true-alarm/docs/index.md

 #True-Alarm's Current State
-Sigh...
 Unfortunately True-Alarm's current state puts it in the "Paper Weight" category.
-As it currently stands, the app has a home view that displays the list of created alarms with textviews for  and a floating action button that takes you to an alarm details fragment where the user can create a new alarm.
+As it currently stands, the app has a home view that displays the list of created alarms with textviews for it's Name, Set Time, and Arrival Time at a destination.
+It has a floating action button that takes you to an alarm details fragment where the user can create a new alarm.
 Each alarm item has an edit button which takes you to the alarm details fragment for that particular alarm.
-Each alarm item also has a delete button which deletes the alarm.
+Each alarm item also has a delete button which deletes the alarm - but this is not currently functioning.
+Clicking the button does nothing.

-The alarm detail fragment contains editable fields for attributes of the alarm such as Name, Arrival Time, and Buffer time.
+The alarm detail fragment contains editable fields for attributes of the alarm such as Name, Arrival Time, and Buffer Time.
 It also has a SAVE button which saves these details to the current alarm and, if editing a new alarm, creates a new alarm and adds it to the home list, then returns the user to the home view.
 Another feature is a Google Map that is integrated into the alarm detail fragment.
 This would be used eventually for vieweing the driving route and traffic conditions.